motorway/motorway-ui-test/README.md

 * Improve performance and load time

 ```
-Optimize and compress images to reduce file size without sacrificing quality.
-Resize andmage Optimization: Optimize and compress your images to reduce their file size without sacrificing quality.
-You can use tools like ImageOptim or Squoosh to compress images before including them in your application. compress images before including them in your application.
+Optimise and compress images to reduce file size whilst maintain quality.
+Compress images before including them in your application.
 ```